sleepy-archive/eSports-Tournament-Management/README.md

 Use the scroll wheel to navigate populated data tables and the live system log.

+You can use Sample Data Generator to fill out your tables.

 Press ESC to close any active data viewers or graphs.

 ## ⚖️ License